-Tribal health services has about 220 available beds, but only 13 of those are in intensive care units.
+Tribal health services have about 220 available beds, but only 13 of those are in intensive care units.
 There are also seven health care clinics.
-So, Christensen and other health officials have come up with a multi-tier plan to prepare for when that capacity is reached.
+So, Christensen and other health officials have developed a multi-tier plan to prepare for when that capacity is reached.
 It includes dedicating smaller units and clinics for inpatient care and outpatient facilities.

-She adds that they typically send critical care patients to university hospitals, such as the one at the University of New Mexico in Albuquerque, but in this crisis, they have a finite capacity as well.
+She adds that they typically send critical care patients to university hospitals, such as the University of New Mexico in Albuquerque.
+Still, in this crisis, they have a finite capacity as well.

-Radio and newspapers have also been important tools to address the lack of available water on tribal lands.
+Radio and newspapers have also been essential tools to address the lack of available water on tribal lands.
 Many wells are miles apart and shared by many families.
-Christensen says on-air forums and newspaper advertising have included ways to conserve resources, and still maintain safety.
+Christensen says on-air forums and newspaper advertising have included ways to conserve resources and maintain safety.